VidarHUN/dns-task/README.md

 ## Before you begin

-1. You must have a Minikube or some kind of Kubernetes cluster
+1. You must have a Minikube or some kind of Kubernetes cluster.
-2. Basic knowledge about DNS and CoreDNS
+2. Basic knowledge about DNS and CoreDNS.

 ## How to deploy

-1. Create the necessary files in Minikube or your environment like that way
+1. Create the necessary files in Minikube or your environment like that way:

-   1. You have to ssh into Minikube `minikube ssh`
+   1. You have to ssh into Minikube `minikube ssh`.

-   2. Install a simple text editor: `sudo apt update && sudo apt install nano`
+   2. Install a simple text editor: `sudo apt update && sudo apt install nano`.

-   3. Then you have to create folder: `sudo mkdir /mnt/data/config`
+   3. Then you have to create a folder: `sudo mkdir /mnt/data/config`.

-   4. And finally put these file into the `config` folder:
+   4. And finally, put these files into the `config` folder:

       1. The `Corefile`: